-Less resistance to disease
+Less able to fight disease

 Talk about your stressful situations with someone you trust.
-Sometimes, just talking about your problems and concerns can help you put them into perspective.
+Sometimes just talking about your problems and concerns can help you put them into perspective.
 It can also give you insights into ways to deal with them.

 Stay organized to help manage your time more efficiently.